 - Well-managed stress levels

-You cannot control factors like PCOS or menopause, but you can control your lifestyle.
-Try to stick to a healthy diet and moderate exercise plan and manage your stress for a few months.
+You cannot control conditions like PCOS or menopause, but you can control your lifestyle.
+Try to stick to a healthy diet and regular exercise plan and manage your stress for a few months.
 Then, check if ovulation returns and becomes regular by measuring your hormone concentrations with Mira.

 If the above changes don’t seem to make a difference, you should talk with your doctor.
-Your OB/GYN may give you medication to support the ripening of follicles, increase estrogen levels, and/or stimulate the ovaries to release eggs.
+Your OB/GYN may give you recommendations on how to balance your hormones and/or stimulate the ovaries to release eggs.

 What anovulation can mean if you’re trying to get pregnant

 Anovulatory cycles can feel like a death sentence if you are trying to conceive (TTC).
 While it’s true that you can’t get pregnant if you do not ovulate, you should know that anovulatory cycles are a treatable condition.
 For most women, it is possible to reverse anovulatory cycles in order to get pregnant.

 It’s completely normal to worry about what anovulatory cycles could mean for your fertility – let’s answer some of the most common questions about anovulation when you are TTC: